Documentation

 Core Concepts

-• Self-registration is fully permissionless
+• Self-registration is fully open — anyone can create an organization

 • Owners can transfer ownership for key rotation or team changes